What are Panic Attacks?

 Working with a Disability Attorney

 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to one of our experienced disability lawyers about your panic attacks and their impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how to help you through the appeal process.
+If you would like to talk to one of our experienced disability lawyers about your disability claim for panic attacks, call us today at (888) 321-8131.
+We look forward to speaking with you.